LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/PublicApiV1.md

 #### Step 2.
 Get Bearer Token

-To get bearer token you must perform a `login` request to Third-Party Bots API Domain
+To get the bearer token you must perform a `login` request to Third-Party Bots API Domain

 #### Request